-Secondly, the stigma that comes with counseling may still put you in distress.
-Once others find out that you are getting therapy, all their comments, good or bad, will reach you for sure.
-Those may either uplift your mood or make you want to pick a fight with them; that’s why you might opt out of treatment altogether.
+The stigma along anger therapy may still put you in distress.
+Once others find out that you are getting anger management treatments, their comments will certainly reach you, which may uplift you or make you want to pick a fight with them; that’s why you might opt out of anger management therapy altogether.

-It may invigorate you to know that there are alternatives to this conventional form of counseling.
+It may invigorate you to know that there are alternatives to this conventional form of anger management therapy.

-If you are a naturally artistic person, you may feel relieved to know that you can tap into that side of you to handle your fury problems.
+If you are a naturally artistic person, you may feel relieved to know that you can tap into that side of you for the management of your anger.

-The easiest way to do that is by listening to favorite songs as soon as you sense that your rage is about to explode.
+The easiest way to handle your anger is by listening to favorite songs.
 Music can typically make even the most hardened man cry or humble the proudest woman.
-Because of that, you can count on it to help you deal with anger management dilemma too.
+Because of that, you can count on music therapy to help you deal with anger management dilemmas too.

+Yes, writing helps with anger management.
 The individuals who discovered the beauty of writing years later are still doing it these days, but it’s not often because they aspire to be the next J.K.
 Rowling or Stephen King.
-Many of them find inner peace through this activity, which is a vital ingredient for eternal happiness.
+Many of them find inner peace through this activity, which is a vital ingredient for anger management therapy and eternal happiness.
 Hence, they may continue journaling or move on to start a blog of their own.

 “The challenge with anger is finding a way to express it in a way that doesn’t make others want to shut down or become defensive or scared.”
 John M. Grohol, Psy.D. said.
-In your case, writing can be another outlet for your uncontrollable rage.
-Rather than yelling at everyone when your mood is off, you may bring out a pen and notebook to jot down what makes your blood boil.
+In your case, writing can be another outlet for your uncontrollable anger.
+Rather than yelling at everyone when your mood is off, you may bring out a pen and notebook to jot down what makes you feel angry.
 You can return to those pages anytime to realize the trigger factors of your aggression and hopefully overcome them fast.